Many parents would be quite terrified to let their babies go nappy-free … even just for a few minutes.

 - Communicate with your baby and keep a close eye on what baby is doing when they need to eliminate.

 - Before you “catch” very many wees or poos, you will miss a lot, even when you are watching for them.
-Don’t worry about your “misses” – the point of EC is to communicate openly and not get stressed or hung up on the misses – your bub is attuned to you, so will notice is you stress or get cranky about the misses, and that can set you back in your communication.
+Don’t worry about your “misses” – the point of elimination communication is to communicate openly and not get stressed or hung up on the misses – your bub is attuned to you, so will notice is you stress or get cranky about the misses, and that can set you back in your communication.

 - When you realised you’ve missed one – if they are still in the act of eliminating, make noises that sound like weeing (sssssss, wees) or pooing (farting sounds, poos) that help your baby make the connection between eliminating and hearing the noise.
 It is all about communicating with them to help them learn the behaviour – and these noises are called cues.
 Cues can also be non-verbal like hand signals or simply a specific place that they are taken to to eliminate.